Overview: Digital Rights Management (DRM)

 Introduction

-Digital Rights Management (DRM) prevents your videos from being played back except in clients that are granted permission to do so.
+Digital Rights Management (DRM) prevents your videos from being played back except for clients who are granted permission.
 Implementations of DRM vary, but the usual mechanism used is to encrypt the video and decrypt it only if the client has some kind of key to authorize playback.

 All supported DRM packages also have built-in detection and blocking of screen-recording.